standardebooks/manual/8-typography.rst

 			<p><i xml:lang="haw">ʻŌlelo Hawaiʻi</i></p>

 	#.
-Some last names in English were once contractions, and now are no longer contractions but actual last names in their own right.
+Some *very rare* last names in English were once contractions, and now are no longer contractions but actual last names in their own right.
 In these cases a left single quotation mark (:utf:`‘` or U+2018) is used to clarify pronunciation, but to make clear that the word is not a contraction.
+Whether or not to apply this *very rarely applied rule* depends on how the name would appear in print in older sources like newspapers or books.

 		.. code:: html